wildpacket/wildpacket/README.md

 wildpacket/wildpacket is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+I have resently changed my career to train to become a pentester. to accomplish this I did Tech Talents women in software course where i learnt basic skills in python, panda, numpy, HTML, Javascript, Java and C++.

+I am now currently studying for my OSCP certification and CREST certification.